25 Low-Shedding Dog Breeds (With Pictures)

 Lifespan | 13–14 years |

 In terms of grooming, the Basenji is an incredibly low-maintenance breed.
 They shed infrequently and only require a quick brushing each week.
-This breed is typically tidy and doesn’t tend to accumulate a foul smell like some other breeds.
+Also, unlike other breeds, they don’t accumulate a foul smell.

-However, Basenjis are recommended for more experienced dog owners rather than first-time owners.
-That is due to the independent nature of the Basenji, which can make them somewhat stubborn during training.
-The Basenji can make an intelligent and excellent companion for dog owners who are up to the challenge.
+However, Basenjis are recommended for more experienced dog owners than first-time ones.
+That is due to their independent nature, which can make them somewhat stubborn during training.
+The Basenji can make an intelligent and excellent companion for dog owners up to the challenge.

 16. Bedlington Terrier